Barbiturate

 Barbiturates (Note: The most often cited standard pronunciation is /bɑːrˈbɪtjʊrᵻt/ bar-BIT-yuu-rit; however, at least in the United States, the more commonly used colloquial pronunciation is /bɑːrˈbɪtʃuᵻt/ bar-BIH-chew-it.) are a class of depressant drugs that are chemically derived from barbituric acid.
 They are effective when used medically as anxiolytics, hypnotics, and anticonvulsants, but have physical and psychological addiction potential as well as overdose potential among other possible adverse effects.
 They have been used recreationally for their anti-anxiety and sedative effects, and are thus controlled in most countries due to the risks associated with such use.

 Barbiturates have largely been replaced by benzodiazepines and nonbenzodiazepines ("Z-drugs") in routine medical practice, particularly in the treatment of anxiety disorders and insomnia, because of the significantly lower risk of overdose, and the lack of an antidote for barbiturate overdose.
 Despite this, barbiturates are still in use for various purposes: in general anesthesia, epilepsy, treatment of acute migraines or cluster headaches, acute tension headaches, euthanasia, capital punishment, and assisted suicide.

 Uses

 Medicine

 Barbiturates, such as phenobarbital, were long used as anxiolytics and hypnotics.
 Intermediate-acting barbiturates reduce time to fall asleep, increase total sleep time, and reduce REM sleep time.
 Today they have been largely replaced by benzodiazepines for these purposes because the latter are less toxic in drug overdose.
-However, barbiturates are still used as anticonvulsants (e.g., phenobarbital and primidone) and general anesthetics (e.g., sodium thiopental).
+However, barbiturates are still used as anticonvulsants (e.g., phenobarbital and primidone).

-Barbiturates in high doses are used for medical aid in dying, and in combination with a muscle relaxant for euthanasia and for capital punishment by lethal injection.
-Barbiturates are frequently employed as euthanizing agents in small-animal veterinary medicine.
+Barbiturates in high doses are used for medical aid in dying.
+For example, in the United States, patients have been required to ingest 90 to 100 barbiturate pills by crushing them and mixing them into a sweet solvent, requiring antiemetics prior to ingestion to prevent vomiting.
+Barbiturates are also used in combination with a muscle relaxant for euthanasia and for capital punishment by lethal injection.
+Barbiturates are also frequently employed as euthanizing agents in small-animal veterinary medicine.